 Adenocarcinomas of unknown primary site comprise approximately 70 percent of CUPs.
-In these patients, the focus is on identifying specific subsets in which disease-oriented therapy may be more effective than empiric therapy; this is based upon a combination of clinical features, immunohistochemistry (IHC), and molecular tumor profiling.
+In these patients, the focus is on identifying specific subsets in which disease-oriented therapy may be more effective than empiric therapy; this is based upon a combination of clinical features, immunohistochemistry (IHC), and gene expression profiling.

 The diagnosis and management of patients with adenocarcinoma of unknown primary are reviewed here.
 The diagnosis and management of the other CUPs are discussed separately.
 (See "Overview of the classification and management of cancers of unknown primary site".)

 The incidence of adenocarcinoma of unknown primary site increases with age.
 The clinical presentation is determined by the sites of metastatic tumor involvement, which are frequently multiple and often include the liver, lungs, lymph nodes, and bones.